timothyspangler/zephr-layouts/bau/ears/NOTES.md

 # Ears
 The ears appear to the left and right of the masthed.
-They are usually in the form of 136x60 SVG images, used as the background of an `a` tag, which is linked to the `subscribeUrl` of the product.
+They are usually in the form of 136x60 SVG images, used as the background of an `a` tag, which is linked to the `subscribe-url` of the product.

 Adapted from the DSS layout [Image - ADA](https://dss.p2p.tribuneinteractive.com/layouts/45/edit).